 and extract sensitive information.
 These attacks are most commonly

-aimed at civil society organizations, business enterprises and
+aimed at civil society organisations, business enterprises and

 government/military networks.
 Given their targeted, the distribution